blucloud482/Clicker-Game-Test/README.md

-- This is just a simpple cliker game you cna play it here
+- This is just a simple clicker game you can play it here
 ->
 https://blucloud482.github.io/StonkSim/
 ->